 Which schools participate?

 Over the years, the following schools have participated in Shakespeare in the City, besides Lincoln School: Roger Williams Middle School, Classical High School, Hope High School, Wheeler School, Sophia Academy, Moses Brown School, Gordon School, Providence Career and Technical Academy, Paul Cuffee School, Central High School, Mt.
 Pleasant High School, LaSalle Academy, School One, Providence Country Day School, Community Preparatory School, Nathanael Greene Middle School, Nathan Bishop Middle School, Trinity Academy for the Performing Arts, French-American School of Rhode Island, and Gilbert Stuart Middle School.
-In 2014 we will welcome four new schools: Esek Hopkins Middle School, Meeting Street School, DelSesto Middle School, and the Rhode Island School for the Deaf.
+In 2014 we welcomed three new schools: Esek Hopkins Middle School, Meeting Street School, and the Rhode Island School for the Deaf.